v1.10.90-0e025b8

 Deployment Considerations

-Deploy your plugin server in a region close to Hex Proxies infrastructure (US East) for minimal latency.
-Our ISP proxies in Ashburn, VA deliver sub-50ms latency — adding your plugin server in the same region keeps total round-trip time under 100ms.
+Deploy your Action server in a region close to Hex Proxies infrastructure (US East) for minimal latency.
+Our ISP proxies in Ashburn, VA deliver sub-50ms latency — adding your Action server in the same region keeps total round-trip time under 100ms.

 Tips